0xDBFB7/ionprinter/documents/log/construction.md

 A' can mean the transpose, inverse, derivative, or the next iteration, depending on context.
 It wasn't disambiguated here.
 That's bull.

 Spent a while trying to figure out why CG wasn't working, input matrix wasn't symmetric.
 Dumbo.
 Need to switch to bicgstab or something.

+> The smoother used in the upstroke of the V-Cycle (Algorithm 1, line 11) performs the operations of the smoother
+> used for the downstroke (line 4) in reverse order.
+E.g.,
+> if Gauss-Seidel iteration is used, opposite traversal orders
+> should be used when descending or ascending the V-Cycle,
+> respectively.
+For Jacobi smoothers, no reversal is necessary
+> as the result is independent of the traversal order.

+> **When
+> the multigrid V-Cycle is used as a preconditioner, it is solving a Poisson problem with zero boundary conditions, and
+> uses a zero initial guess as discussed in Section 3.3**

+Wait, what?

+> Preconditioning operates by constructing a symmetric, positive definite matrix M which is
+> easier to invert than L, and such that M^−1L is significantly
+> better conditioned than L.
+> In our case, we will use the multigrid V-Cycle as the preconditionerM−1
+> as described in [Tat93].
+In particular, if we
+> define u :=M^−1
+> b, then u is the result of one iteration of the
+> multigrid V-Cycle for the problem Lu = b with zero initial
+> guess, and zero boundary conditions.
+We can easily verify
+> that under these conditions, the action of the V-Cycle indeed
+> corresponds to a linear operator; the requirement that M be
+> symmetric and positive definite, however, is less trivial.

+Ooooh

+Preconditioning doesn't mean "provides a better initial guess"; it's an entire method on its own

+huh!

+oh man, this looks hard as *f****.